23 Mar The Rush for Gold (Part 2)

 Fear of a financial crisis

 As we mentioned last month, the financial crisis of 2008 created a great loss of confidence in “the system.”
-Investors are rightfully worried that storing their physical assets and bullion with a financial institution—the same banks that failed—will not give them the same peace of mind as storing their assets in private hands.
+Investors are rightfully worried that storing their physical gold assets and bullion with a financial institution—the same banks that failed—will not give them the same peace of mind as storing their assets in private hands.

 Accessibility to stored precious metals